microsoft/industry/fsi/referenceImplementation/readme.md

 This user guide explains the FSI Landing Zones on Microsoft Azure reference implementation, what it is, what it does, and how FSI organizations can use this as a starting point in their tenant - both for greenfield and brownfield deployments, to achieve a secure-by-default, and scalable Azure platform and landing zones regardless of their scale-point.

 > Note: This reference implementation has been developed, validated, and proven with several of Microsoft's largest FSI customers, and represent the best practices for the FSI industry to accelerate a safe and secure digital transformation for the organization as a whole on Microsoft Azure.
+We will continue to enhance and develop the reference implementation alongside with the overall Azure roadmap, based on proven and validated design patterns with FSI customers at scale.

 ## Table of Contents